 Type: Global payroll and EOR platform

 Papaya Global handles payroll and Employer of Record (EOR) services in 160+ countries with bank-level compliance infrastructure.
-As a licensed financial service provider, it legally holds and transfers funds while managing local regulations in each country — essential infrastructure for businesses hiring across multiple jurisdictions without setting up legal entities.
+As a licensed financial service provider, it legally holds and transfers funds while managing local regulations in each country, making it essential HR and payroll software for small businesses hiring across multiple jurisdictions without setting up legal entities.

 What you'll like:

-• Comprehensive global coverage built for cross-border complexity
+• Comprehensive global coverage built for cross-border HR and payroll complexity

-• Enterprise-grade security certifications (SOC 2, ISO, GDPR)
+• Enterprise-grade security certifications including SOC 2, ISO, and GDPR compliance

 What you might not like:

-• Onboarding is heavier due to compliance requirements; not a quick-start tool
+• Onboarding is heavier due to compliance requirements and is not a quick-start HR software tool

 G2 rating: 4.5/5 (51 reviews)

-Choose Papaya Global if: You're hiring across multiple countries and need proper legal infrastructure, not just a payroll tool.
+Choose Papaya Global if: Your small business is hiring across multiple countries and needs proper legal infrastructure and global HR software, not just a basic payroll tool.

 Type: Global EOR and contractor management platform